Police make arrest in hotel brawl case

 Police arrested Caballery on Tuesday and charged him with first-degree assault, attempted first-degree assault, armed robbery, riot and felon weapons possession.

-In 2019, three people involved in drug trafficking died during a 15-hour standoff that started with a shootout the the locations, which was then a Quality Inn.
+In 2019, three people involved in drug trafficking died during a 15-hour standoff that started with a shootout at that location, which was then a Quality Inn.
 The Quality Inn closed and never reopened under the same name.

-Police said the case remains under investigation and encouraged anyone with information to contact police or use the Manchester Crimeline.
+Police said this week's case remains under investigation and encouraged anyone with information to contact police or use the Manchester Crimeline.